The small town of Farnham in Surrey: a documentary

 4. A small demonstration had taken place.
 The fields (one of which was originally used to grow hops) are close to the heart of the town.
 They are under threat from developers because there is a demand for new houses.
 But many of the existing residents want to prevent any further development.
 They wish to preserve the status quo and continue enjoying both the benefits of town-centre living as well as the beauty of the adjacent countryside.
 Farnham clearly runs the risk of being degraded because of over-development.
 Some of the residents are so angered by the failure of local government (the Waverley Borough Council) to preserve the charm of the town that they are hoping to petition the Queen with a view to securing a form of self-governance.
 In fact, the fields are going to be built on.
 It isn’t really such a good idea …

-5. The photo shows two of the demonstrators who took part in the ‘Save our Fields‘ campaign and their two dogs.
+5. The photo shows two of the demonstrators who took part in the ‘Save our Fields‘ campaign with their two dogs.
 Dog and master, Dog and mistress – they go well together.
 The dogs are expensive pedigrees and the people seem well-suited to their dogs.
 I think the lady on the right is emblematic of the small town.
 She might well be referred to as a ‘Farnham lady’.
+(As the years go by there are less and less of these ‘Farnham ladies’.)

 6. This is a kind of antithesis: the photograph shows a building in the centre of Farnham.
 It is not the sort of building that anyone ever seems to care about; it is not the sort of building that fits in with the official essence and ethos of the town.
 The building lies in a curious semi-modernist development that includes a number of shops, a café, some building societies and offices; as usual, I have no idea what people do in the offices.
 Atop the building in the photograph are a number of metallic structures.
 They resemble modern sculptures and it is possible to get a glimpse of them from a number of vantage points close to the town centre.
 On sunny days they sparkle and shine.